Skip to main content

 Third World Liberation Front & Member Activism

-The mass organization and mobilization of Black, Brown, Asian, and Indigenous in the late 1960s at San Francisco State University and UC Berkeley, under the banner of the Third World, sought self-determination for students of color — colleges of ethnic studies and resources for liberatory programs.
+The mass organization and mobilization of Black, Brown, Asian, and Indigenous people at San Francisco State University and UC Berkeley in the late 1960s, under the banner of the Third World, sought self-determination for students of color — colleges of ethnic studies and resources for liberatory programs.

 Many members of the Third World Liberation Front (TWLF) were closely connected to militant activism in the area, such as the Black Panther Party, and the United Farm Workers who were on strike and calling for a boycott of grapes at the time.[1]